 Don’t Wait Until You’re Almost Empty

-You’re wondering how this effects saving money of fuel?
+You’re wondering how this affects saving money of fuel?
 It’s simple, when you run your tank near empty you end up having to fill up at the closest gas station rather than the lowest priced gas station.
 A little preparedness can go a long way!

 Wind drag has a huge impact on fuel economy, and slowing down is the first step to reducing drag.
 The next best thing is as simple as rolling up your windows.
 Cars are designed to be more aerodynamic and efficient with the windows up.